Jason Banks (American football)

-Jason Ryan Banks (born May 8, 1985) is an American former professional football defensive end who played for the Arizona Cardinals of the National Football League.
+Jason Ryan Banks (born May 8, 1985) is an American former professional football player who was a defensive end for the Arizona Cardinals of the National Football League.
 He was signed by the Cardinals as an undrafted free agent in 2008.
 He played college football for the Grambling State Tigers, and played his high school ball at McKinley Senior High School.